spring-guides/gs-service-registration-and-discovery/README.md

 Summary
 -------
-Congrats!
+Congratulations!
 You've just used Spring to develop a simple JDBC client.
-There's more to building and working with JDBC and data stores in general than is covered here, but this should provide a good start.